MrR0b0t-23/MovieRecEngine-pypi/README.md

 ## How to use MovieRecEngine

 * To train a model using MovieRecEngine, define a Dataset that contains columns "userId", "movieId", "ratings".
-Example [sample]()
+Example [Train sample]()
 * Create a object for ```Train ``` class in MovieRecEngine library with parameters trainDatasetPath, userLabelEncoderPath, movieLabelEncoderPath, validDatasetSize, trainBatchSize, validBatchSize, device, nEpochs, trainedModelPath, randomState.
 * Train the model by calling ```python train``` function in ```Train``` class.

 * To predict user movie ratings using MovieRecEngine, define a Dataset that contains columns "userId", "movieId", "ratings".
-Example [sample]()
+Example [Test sample]()
 *NOTE: "userId" needs to contain 1 unique userId.*
 * Create a object for ```Predict ``` class in MovieRecEngine library with parameters datasetPath, userLabelEncoderPath, movieLabelEncoderPath, trainedModelPath, predictBatchSize, device.
 * Predict user movie ratings by calling ```predict``` function in ```Predict ``` class.

 ## Parameters

 1. Train class:
 - trainDatasetPath ==> Path for your training Dataset.
 - userLabelEncoderPath ==> Path in which you want to save user Label Encoder (this will be used in your prediction)